top of page

 Foundational Wisdom Series

 Our introductory series of classes on acupuncture and integrative medicine is the perfect way to learn more about traditional Chinese medicine as a non-degree-seeking student.
 This introductory series is a great way to start and/or advance your journey towards a healthier and more balanced life by learning the fundamentals of acupuncture and the body's energy systems.
 This series will delve into the principles of Chinese medicine, the use of herbs and dietary therapy, and the rich history of the tradition.
-Get a taste for what it means to become an acupuncturist & discover practices to support your health and wellbeing.
+Get a taste for what it means to become an acupuncturist and discover practices to support your health and wellbeing.
 Check out the courses included below!